Summer Day Camp

 What to Bring to Summer Day Camp

-More information regarding what to bring to camp will be provided through the introductory letter; however, a few important items are below:
+More information regarding what to bring to camp will be provided through the welcome website, under This Week at Camp tab.

 Please make sure to label all items clearly with your camper’s name.
 Campers are discouraged from bringing items beyond what is needed for the camp day.
 Wisconsin Youth Company not responsible for lost, stolen or damaged personal property, including clothing and electronics.

 Watch the weather forecast and check the weekly welcome letter for daily activities to make sure that your camper has the appropriate clothing.
 Campers will be running/moving around a lot and may participate in messy activities.
 It’s recommended that you send an extra set of clothing for your camper.
 Some camps are based out of school buildings that do not have central air-conditioning.
 Campers should dress for warm weather while both inside and outside of the building.

 Appropriate footwear for camp includes gym shoes with socks or sandals with a heel strap.
 Please do not send your camper to camp wearing flip flop sandals.
 Flip flop footwear does not stay on, often breaks and can cause injury.

 Please make sure to pack a nutritious nut-free lunch every day that does not require refrigeration or microwaving.
 A bagged lunch (completely disposable) is required on field trip days.
 Field trips are noted in the weekly welcome letters.
 A morning and afternoon nut-free snack is provided each day.
 Milk will be provided when snack or lunch is eaten at camp.

 Electronics in Program